DongeunPaeng/theblog/README.md

   - All this customization can be referred to 'https://www.youtube.com/watch?v=u3GX39CFUEY&list=PL7NAk9A3ueyXGX00zl7FzuaCAQhQTFPxJ&index=2'
 - [x] Add `padding-left: 30px` to ul, not the menu-content-container as in the tutorial; it prevents the side menu to hide perfectly
 - [ ] Make side nav bar to hide when users click outside the side menu or when they click any of the 'li'
+  - I can refer to academind's video at
 - [x] npm install moment
 - [x] Change the div tag to a section tag in home.js and give the tag a className 'container home'
 - [x] Bring some container styles from bootstrap directly to base.scss